 Things to do in Córdoba:

 - Visit the Mezquita and climb its tower for some wonderful views

 - Take a walking tour of the Jewish Quarter, filled with narrow streets and windy alleys

 - See the Plaza de la Corredera, a Spanish square bordered by arched buildings, which was once used as a prison, bullring, and for Inquisition burnings

-Most points of interest are in the compact old center, which makes things very walkable.
-Just strolling around and discovering old churches, hidden plazas, and local tapas bars is all part of the fun.
+Most points of interest are in the center, all within walkable distance.
+Just strolling around and discovering old churches, hidden plazas, and local tapas bars is what makes Seville so much fun.